 Whether you’re signing with a publisher, hired to sew someone’s coat design, or co-creating a musical, contracts are the ultimate protection for your art.
 But many artists ignore contracts because the language is hard to understand or they think they don’t need them, until they’re hit with a worst-case scenario.
 This presentation will go over contract basics, issues to consider before entering into any agreement, and tips on negotiating without burning bridges, all with a focus on contracts specific to the art world.
 Please note that this presentation will not include specific legal advice.

 Publishing Magic, More or Less

 Where is fantasy literature headed for middle grade and young adult readers?
 What will young readers be offered in the years to come, and what can we glean from those offerings about fantasy’s values, mores, and community?
-Using industry sources, this presentation will provide a data-driven analysis of recent book acquisitions by publisher--and what those trends might mean for the present and future landscape for children’s fantasy readers.
+Using industry sources, this presentation will provide a data-driven analysis of recent book acquisitions--and what those trends might mean for the present and future landscape for children’s fantasy readers.

 Sorceresses Transgress: Examining Treatment of Female Magic Users

 Fantasy literature is rife with incredible sorceresses, witches, and other female magic users.
 Magic can be an avenue for female characters to play an integral role in an otherwise patriarchal narrative, but does that approach give women power, or is it another kind of trap?
 This paper will discuss the ways magic is used to empower and constrain female characters, from the evolution of tropes casting feminine magic as “good” or “evil” to the limitations and opportunities for female magic users in their worlds—and what that says about ours.